1950

 He takes a new interest in children, who had symbolized the future in 1905 during the Période Rose.
 They are no longer future adults but human beings in their own right, with their sensitivity, curiosity and creativity.
 He creates a new family circle with Françoise : Claude was born in May 1947 and Paloma in April 1949.

-On November 4, 2013, Christie's sold at lot 17 for $ 28M including premium from a lower estimate of $ 9M a portrait of Claude and Paloma, oil and ripolin on panel 116 x 89 cm painted in Vallauris on January 20, 1950.
+On November 4, 2013, Christie's sold at lot 17 for $ 28M from a lower estimate of $ 9M a portrait of Claude and Paloma, oil and ripolin on panel 116 x 89 cm painted in Vallauris on January 20, 1950.

 The baby is in a high chair, and her brother is sitting next to her.
 The perspective is taken from a child's height to enter their own world.
 Well lit, Paloma is the main focus of the image.
 Her young face is realistic and confident, in an oval head.
 The left hand is active, with fingers spread.
 Claude is half in the shade, in the signature double perspective style of Picasso.